tmax818/github-pull-request-basics/README.md

 ## Explain What a Pull Requests Is

-A pull request is a request to the owner of another org take changes you made to your copy of the repo and integrate it into theirs _as if_ you had done the work _on theirs directly_.
+A pull request is a request to the owner of another repot to take changes you made to your copy of the repo and integrate it into theirs _as if_ you had done the work _on theirs directly_.
 It is a request for the owner of a repository to accept your changes, that you made on your own copy of the repo ("your fork"),